acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 When Using Active Abilities
 ---------------------------

 When using active abilities, as long as they are available to use, they can be called whenever.
+Please note that when you use an Active Ability, that will be the only action you can do for that turn.

 For example, say MOB-BOT has the Dynamite and EMP Active Abilities, and they can both be used.
 MOB-BOT could place dynamite one turn, and then place an EMP the next turn.
 The same applies in the other order.
 As long as the cooldown